 There is also a powerful documentary on why these tests are so important, called The Widowmaker.

 7. Sweat in an Infrared Sauna

 Dr. Kahn does ongoing research in order to help his patients as much as possible.
-He came across research from Japan where there is an accepted and standard therapy of heart disease using infrared sauna because it is shown to improve function of the cells that line the arteries and their blood flow.
+He came across research from Japan where there is an accepted and standard therapy of heart disease using infrared sauna because it is shown to improve the function of the cells that line the arteries and their blood flow.

 In fact, the infrared spectrum of light is the one that is able to penetrate our skin and activate our energy systems.
 A study from the University of Missouri – Kansas City shows that regular Sunlighten sauna sessions can help to stabilize blood pressure.
 An infrared sauna can help you and your heart stay healthy.

-We also have a difficult food chain in this country in terms of trying to eat healthy and avoid chemicals and dyes and antibiotics.
+We also have a difficult food chain in this country in terms of trying to eat healthily and avoid chemicals and dyes and antibiotics.
 We’ve got air pollution, we’ve got water that might have lead and fluoride and other things in it that may not always be as healthy.
-These chemicals are in our body and Dr. Kahn has learned that one way to get them is to sweat profusely, and that an infrared sauna is more efficient than even exercise at promoting a sort of detoxification.
+These chemicals are in our body and Dr. Kahn has learned that one way to get them is to sweat profusely and that an infrared sauna is more efficient than even exercise at promoting a sort of detoxification.
 That is really a serious issue for general health, for weight control, for feeling your energetic best during the day.

 At the Kahn Center in Detroit, MI, they do not try to manage disease.
 They try to reverse it.
 An infrared sauna is just one of the great tools in his toolbox to facilitate that.

 Practice Dr. Kahn’s hacks and your risk for heart disease can drop significantly.
-It is all one beautiful web of very good self care that can keep your heart pumping for a long time.
+It is all one beautiful web of very good self-care that can keep your heart pumping for a long time.